Tag: individual

 There is a danger, though, in regard to individual salvation.
 The danger is a mental one.
 Many people can get to the point of intellectual assent.
 Others can get to the point of emotional assent.

 It is not to say that only having one means that you are not saved, for God works through all aspects of our personalities and can redeem them.
-It is to say that is only through both intellect and emotional that we “…may be able to comprehend with all the what is the length and width, height and depth of God’s love, and to know Christ’s love that surpasses knowledge…” (Ephesians 3:18–19, CSB)
+It is to say that is only through both intellect and emotional that we “…may be able to comprehend with all the what is the length and width, height and depth of God’s love, and to know Christ’s love that surpasses …” (Ephesians 3:18–19, CSB)

 ※Questions※

 1) Is it easier for you to intellectually understand God, or emotionally?
 Why do you think that is?
-Where else in your life do you see that?
+Where else in your do you see that?

 2) Why do you think intellect and heart are needed in our relationship with God?